desmos-labs/docs/versioned_docs/version-mainnet/02-developers/02-types/profiles/profile.md

 # Profile
 Inside Desmos, profile are the way that users could register their own identity.

-Since this is a decentralized profile, every data inside it can be omitted except for the `DTag` which could be used to identify a Desmos wallet once the profile is created.
+Since this is a decentralized profile, every data inside it can be omitted except for the `DTag` which could be used to identify a desmos `bech32addr` once the profile is created.

 Profile can be enriched with some of your personal data that could be verified later on chain by providing some additional information.